coredds/brimir/README.md

 ## Known Issues & Limitations

 ### Expansion Cartridge Issues
 - **Cartridge RAM persistence not implemented:** Progress in games requiring expansion RAM (SNK/Capcom fighters) is lost between sessions.
-The `.cart` save files are not yet functional due to MSVC compilation issues.
+The `.cart` save files are not yet functional.
+- **ROM cartridges not implemented:** King of Fighters '95 and Ultraman require 4MB ROM cartridge files which are not yet supported.
+These games cannot be played until ROM cartridge support is added.
 - **Some Capcom fighters freeze:** Games like Marvel Super Heroes vs. Street Fighter freeze at the Capcom logo.
 This is an **upstream Ymir emulation issue** - the standalone Ymir emulator has the same behavior.
-- **ROM cartridges not implemented:** King of Fighters '95 and Ultraman require ROM cartridge files which are not yet supported.

 ### BIOS Compatibility
 - **Japanese BIOS v1.003 (sega1003.bin) is NOT supported** - This early Japanese BIOS version has compatibility issues with the emulator core.
 If you have this version, replace it with Japanese v1.01 (`Sega Saturn BIOS v1.01 (JAP).bin`) or v1.00 (`Sega Saturn BIOS v1.00 (JAP).bin`) instead.